hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

 Similary you can add API-2 and API-3 and you have your YAML file ready.

-Now go to your terminal and run `kubectl apply -f deploy.yaml` once all pods are up and running, you can access API-1 at `localhost:5001`.
+From your terminal run `kubectl apply -f deploy.yaml.
+Once all pods are up and running, you can access API-1 at `localhost:5001`.
 You have successfully deployed your first microservice app!

 Was it fun?